alexcampbelling/ColorMarketplace/README.md

 `forge build`: Compiles all contracts needed
 `forge test`: Runs all tests (add `-vvvv` for traces) `forge script ColorMarketPlaceDeploy --rpc-url $SEPOLIA_RPC_URL --verify --etherscan-api-key $ETHERSCAN_API_KEY --broadcast`: Deploy script for Sepolia, needing the correct environment variables!

+Todo:

+- Upgradability patterns (could redeploy and switch front end to point to new address, while supporting last one still.)
+- Royalties for the Story protocol
+- Add minimum offer amounts on listings.
+Or a number to deny the ability to offer?